Quaver/Albatross/README.md

 ### Server Event Logs

-**Note:** It's also possible to log important server events & in-game chat messages to Discord via a Webhook.
+**Note:** It's also possible to log important server events & in-game chat messages to Discord via a webhook.
 If you'd like this functionality, it's as simple as setting this info in the config file as well.

 ## License